williamswang23/williams_wang-prompts-of-chatgpt/README.md

 Word roots and affixes, which means the parts of the word and their meanings, and how they help you understand the word's meaning.
 Memory tips, which means how to remember and use the word, and what concepts or words it is associated with.
 Example sentences, which means how the word is used in a sentence and its meaning.
-If I provide multiple English words, I will separate them with commas.
-In this case, you should output the following information in the following order: first output the word origin, word roots and affixes, memory tips, and example sentences for the first word.
-Then output the same information in the same format for the second word, and so on.
 For example:
 If I input "decadence," I'm asking you to output the following information related to "decadence," and you should output the information in the following format: